 Community development plans;

-Capital improvement plans;
+Comprehensive Capital improvement plans;

 Local analyses of impediments to fair housing choice;

 Historic preservation and environmental studies;

+ADA Self-Evaluation Inventory and Transition Plan;

 and functional plans (such as housing, land use, energy conservation, or economic development).

-Any general community planning activity funded by CDBG funds should consider, to the greatest extent possible, how the activity will benefit low- and moderate-income persons and, where applicable, how the planning activity can prevent or eliminate the presence of slums and blight.
+Any general community planning activity funded by CDBG funds should consider, to the greatest extent possible, how the activity will benefit LMI persons and, where applicable, how the planning activity can prevent or eliminate the presence of slums and blight.

-If the CDBG planning funds are being used for a site specific project, the applicant must demonstrate that the proposed planning activities will either benefit low- to moderate-income ( LMI ) persons in the service area where a majority of residents (51 % or greater ) are LMI or will result in the prevention or elimination of the presence of slums and blight.
+If the CDBG planning funds are being used for a site specific project, the applicant must demonstrate that the proposed planning activities will either LMI persons in the service area where a majority of residents (51 % or greater ) are LMI or will result in the prevention or elimination of the presence of slums and blight.
 Types of planning activities that may have to meet one of these national objectives include, but are not limited to:

 Historic and Architectural Preservation Plans, Studies, and Analyses;